 While the above picture book does a great job of describing cold fronts and warm fronts, it does not cover symbols.
 We read the part from this book on the symbols used for cold and warm fronts in weather forecasts.

-5. If you have a computer or TV available, show the current weather on the Weather Channel or show the Current Surface Map on weather.com.
+4. On your phone, computer, or TV, show the current weather on the Weather Channel or show the Current Surface Map on weather.com.
 Try to guess what tomorrow’s weather will be like.

 Miniature Cold Front

 5. Divide the children into 3 groups and have a mom lead each group in making a miniature cold front.